Immortalin/Greeting-Card-Creator/README.md

 If miniPaint submodule is edited, rebase upon fork

 ## Usage: Use live-server for now until a proper one is writter
-Note: if port 3000 is being used, feel free to change to as different port
+Note: if port 3000 is being used, feel free to change to a different port
 ```shell
     cd Greeting-Card-Creator
     npm i -g live-server